UCSD-E4E/radio-telemetry-tracker-docs/notebook/github.md

 	2. Pull any updates to the base branch so that your local copy is up-to-date
 	3. Checkout your branch again
 	4. Merge the base branch into your branch with `git merge <base_branch_name>`
 	5. If there were no conflicts, you're done and can push your changes and continue to step 2.
 If there were conflicts, resolve them, commit your changes, and run any tests again to be sure everything functions as expected.
-Restart at (a) once tests pass.
+Restart at (a) once your branch's version has been tested.
 2. Request review from anyone who worked on the branch with you, plus the project lead.
 3. Respond to any questions or concerns from your reviewers, and do not merge until your reviewers have approved the request.
 If you make further changes or the base branch receives updates before your merge is completed, repeat step 1.